National Council of Bessarabia: Overview

 Party of Regions and Bulgarian minority leader in the Budjak, Anton Kisse, have been denying any connection to the movement and even rejected it.

-There have been some speculation that the organisation sought to ultimately create a "Bessarabian People's Republic" and link with separatists in Moldova's Gagauzia and Transnistria.
+A briefing paper published by the Estonian think-tank International Centre for Defence and Security suggested the council aimed to link with separatists in Moldova's Gagauzia and Transnistria.
 However, the lack of a land connection between Budjak and the latter was crucial in the project's demise.